Kenya-Rae/sequence-square-game/README.md

 ## Bugs
 - When hovering over the squares within the grid, squares would move.
 I found that this could be caused due to the child elements not being "fixed" within the parent div.
 I used box-sizing: border-box to resolve my issue for now.
+- Was unable to get my how to play to hide once the instructions button was clicked again.
+I had used [W3schools](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp). to go through how to hide/element.

 ## Deployments
 This project was deployed to GitHub Pages using the steps below;